Earth Day At 50: Climate Activists Go Digital Amid Pandemic Shutdown

 A group called Earth Day Network plans "24 hours of action" that invites digital activists to participate in hourly campaigns "to demand action and drive change."

-Before the coronavirus pandemic the group had much bigger plans.
+Before the coronavirus pandemic, the group had much bigger plans.

-"For two years, the Earth Day Network patiently laid the groundwork for gigantic crowds in 180 nations," wrote Denis Hayes in the Seattle Times.
+"For two years, the Earth Day Network patiently laid the groundwork for gigantic crowds in 180 nations," wrote Denis Hayes in The Seattle Times.
 He organized the first Earth Day and founded the Earth Day Network.

-"The goal was to build an irresistible worldwide force to demand a global Green New Deal and, ultimately, solve the climate crisis," wrote Hayes.
+"The goal was to build an irresistible worldwide force to demand a global Green New Deal and, ultimately, solve the climate crisis," Hayes wrote.
 Instead he's encouraging people to stay home this year, participate in virtual activities and "vote for the earth" in November.

 Conservative climate change activists also have moved their plans online.
 Kiera O'Brien was scheduled to speak about attracting young conservatives to the climate movement at the EarthX conference in Dallas.